awsdocs/aws-java-developer-guide-v2/doc_source/configuration-metrics.rst

    <https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html>`_

--  Configure your project dependencies (for example, in your :file:`pom.xml` or :file:`build.gradle` file) to use version :code:`2.13.52` or later of the |sdk-java|.
+-  Configure your project dependencies (for example, in your :file:`pom.xml` or :file:`build.gradle` file) to use version :code:`2.14.0` or later of the |sdk-java|.

-   To enabling publishing of metrics to |cw|, also include the artifactId :literal:`cloudwatch-metric-publisher` with the version number :code:`2.13.52-PREVIEW` in your project's dependencies.
+   To enabling publishing of metrics to |cw|, also include the artifactId :literal:`cloudwatch-metric-publisher` with the version number :code:`2.14.0` or later in your project's dependencies.

    For example: